vinaybaswa/scheduler/README.md

 Scheduler is a React application built using:

-React
+React,
-Storybook
+Storybook,
-Webpack Dev Server
+Webpack Dev Server,
-Axios
+Axios,
-Babel
+Babel,
-Jest
+Jest and
 Cypress

 Scheduler allows users to book, edit and cancel interviews.